NOT ALL BATTLES REQUIRE AN ENEMY01

 If there is a medical emergency somewhere in the world, the Air Force’s Critical Care Air Transport Team (CCAT) will be there on a C-130 that has been converted into a flying ambulance.
 The Air Force also operates the only long-distance extracorporeal membrane oxygenation (ECMO) machine in the world to provide cardiac and respiratory care.

-Responsible for making life-and-death decisions, Critical Care Medicine physicians are trained to quickly treat critically ill or injured patients on the ground or in the air.LEARN ABOUT A CRITICAL CARE MEDICINE CAREER03
+Responsible for making life-and-death decisions, Critical Care Medicine physicians are trained to quickly treat critically ill or injured patients on the ground or in the air.LEARN ABOUT THIS CAREER03

 HOPE KNOWS NO BORDERS